 - Rinse thoroughly to remove the dirt, oil, and shampoo lather.

 Once you’ve washed your hair, move onto a conditioner.
 Like your shampoo, start from the roots and work out, so every bit is protected from scalp to tips.
-Leave your conditioner in for a minute or two to give it time to moisturise your hair.
+Leave your conditioner in for a minute or two to give it time to moisturize your hair.
 Again, make sure you rinse thoroughly.

 Once you’re out of the shower, take care how you dry your hair; wet hair is particularly fragile, and you don’t want to undo all the good work you did in the shower.

-So that means taking the appropriate care as you move onto the drying and styling portion of your routine.
+So, that means taking the appropriate care as you move onto the drying and styling portion of your routine.

-For drying, you’ll want to avoid towelling your hair too roughly – try squeezing out excess water first, and patting your hair dry with a towel, or better yet, a T-shirt which will create less friction against your hair.
+For drying, you’ll want to avoid towelling your hair too roughly – try squeezing out excess water first, and patting your hair dry with a towel, or better yet, a t-shirt which will create less friction against your hair.
 Then detangle with a wide-toothed comb – avoid brushes and fine-toothed combs, which can put too much stress on wet hair.